 Performance marketing is all about the performance of your campaigns, assets, and strategies.
-If you are bringing in a decent return on marketing investment, the employer or client will be happy with you.
-However, going by the latest statistics, majority of the companies and clients aren’t satisfied with the results of performance marketing campaigns.
+If you are bringing in a decent return on marketing investment, the employer, or client will be happy with you.
+However, going by the latest statistics, the majority of the companies and clients aren’t satisfied with the results of performance marketing campaigns.
 Majority of them are either unsure about results or are unable to measure the performance of their campaigns.

 Should we consider this as failure of marketing channels or the marketers?